 Tips to Manage Your Team:

-- Learn the rules and responsibilities and your club and of Wyoming Youth Soccer
+- Learn the rules and responsibilities and your league and of Wyoming Youth Soccer

 - Prepare simple and clear rules for your players and their parents, including player and parent responsibilities.

-- Find out about the club’s uniform requirements; white or green shirt and shin guards.
+- Find out about uniform requirements: white or green shirt and shin guards.

 - Put together a coaching kit, including #4 or #5 soccer balls, 25-30 cones, vests/pennies in two colors, a basic first aid kit, small cooler for ice, and zip lock bags.
-This is provided by LVYS and is distributed at the coaches' meeting.
+This is provided and will be handed out at the coaches' meeting.

 - Develop a schedule, with locations, for practices and games, including drop-off and pick-up times.